Shubham3016/Sql-Server-Bootcamp/README.md

 ## Difference between DBMS and RDBMS

-Although DBMS and RDBMS both are used to store information in physical database but there are some remarkable differences between them.
+DBMS and RDBMS both are used to store information in physical database but there are some remarkable differences between them.

 ![image](https://github.com/Shubham3016/Sql-Server-Bootcamp/assets/43364183/bead8553-bab0-4317-b6cb-d214c64ccf58)